Cinema Roundup - March 2026: “Remember, everything will be alright”

 March has been a mostly depressing month in Dubai because of the war.
 I only watched four films in the cinema, one of them twice.
 There were hardly any new releases during Ramadan or films I wanted to see, so it was from the Eid Al Fitr holidays onwards that I found myself wanting to go back to the cinema.

-At home I started watching Industry, mostly because of Marisa Abela, I had only seen her in Steven Soderbergh’s Black Bag (a favourite from last year) and was curious to see what she’s like in this TV show.
+At home I spent a lot of time watching and rewatchingng Industry which I started in February.
+I knew nothing about it except that it stars Marisa Abela.
+I had only seen her in Steven Soderbergh’s Black Bag (a favourite from last year) and was curious to see what she’s like in this TV show.
 Turns out there’s a great ensemble cast, and even though I still don’t understand any of the financial parts, it is still very watchable, especially seasons 3 and 4.
 It was also a good distraction from the news.

 But back to films.